-Angular Data Grid: Version Compatibility
+Angular Grid: Version Compatibility | AG Grid

 AG Grid Legacy

-AG Grid Legacy is only required for apps on Angular v8-11 that wish to use AG Grid v28+.
+AG Grid Legacy is only required for apps on Angular v8-11 that wish to use AG Grid v28 or v29.

 In AG Grid v28 the package

 ag-grid-angular was migrated to the Ivy distribution format.
 This is the recommended format for Angular libraries from v12.
-As a result, v28 of AG Grid will only compile in Angular v12+.
+As a result, v28+ of AG Grid will only compile in Angular v12+.

-To enable applications on Angular v8-11 to use AG Grid v28 features, the
+To enable applications on Angular v8-11 to use AG Grid v28 or Angular applications on v10-11 to use AG Grid v29 features, the

 ag-grid-angular-legacy package has been created.
 This package is published in the legacy View Engine format.
 It can be consumed by older versions of Angular via the